pudgereyem/blog/2020-11-18 Stocks update/index.md

 Nordea's [CET1 ratio](https://www.investopedia.com/terms/c/common-equity-tier-1-cet1.asp) sits at is 16.4%, meaning that they do have cash on hand, and say that they are well positioned to pay out dividends in the future.
 Until they do so, I'm lowering my investment in Nordea from 2 to 1 (weight), but might reconsider if they start paying out dividends again.

-### NVIDIA (Hold: 1)
+### Nvidia (Hold: 1)

 > Good Q3, record revenue of $4.73 billion, up 57 percent from a year earlier.
 Record Gaming revenue of $2.27 billion, up 37 percent from a year earlier.
 Data Center revenue of \$1.90 billion, up 162 percent from a year earlier.
-You can find the more information [here](https://investor.nvidia.com/financial-info/quarterly-results/default.aspx).
+You can find the more information [here](https://investor.Nvidia.com/financial-info/quarterly-results/default.aspx).

-Solid quarter by NVIDIA.
+Solid quarter by Nvidia.
 High valuation though.
-However, I'm bullish on all things gaming and NVIDIA gives is great for that.
+However, I'm bullish on all things gaming and Nvidia gives is great for that.

 ### PayPal (Hold: 1)

 > Good Q3, revenue of $5.46 billion (25% increase Y/Y) and a net income at $1.1 billion (20% margin).
 You can find the Press Release and Webcast [here](https://investor.pypl.com/home/default.aspx).
 I recommend the Investor Update.

-PayPal has stepped it up the recent years, making both good [acqusitions](https://en.wikipedia.org/wiki/PayPal#Acquisitions) and investments in the fintech space, including the two swedish companies iZettle (acqusition) and Tink (investment).
+PayPal has stepped it up the recent years, making both good [acquisitions](https://en.wikipedia.org/wiki/PayPal#Acquisitions) and investments in the fintech space, including the two swedish companies iZettle (acquisition) and Tink (investment).
 As fintech will keep growing, I think PayPal will do well.

 ### Shopify (Hold: 2)